-The future perfect continuous tense expresses actions that will be continued over time that will end in the future.
+The future perfect continuous tense expresses actions that will be continued over time and will end in the future.
 This tense is very rare and almost never necessary to use.
-It conveys the same meaning as past perfect continuous; the difference is only that it describes the future continued actions.
+This tense conveys the same meaning as past perfect continuous; the difference is that it describes the future continued actions.

 Future Perfect Continuous Tense Formula

 Structure: Subject + will + have + been + verb-ing + Object + since/for……

 Using since with length of time is less common.

 - By the end of this year, she will have been teaching in this school for five years.